Rugby union positions: Fly-half

-A fly-half is crucial to a team's game plan; they possess leadership and order the back line.
-They are usually the first to receive the ball from the scrum-half following a breakdown, line-out or scrum and need to be decisive with what actions to take and be effective at communicating with the outside backs.
+A fly-half (number 10) is usually the first player to receive the ball from the scrum-half following a breakdown, line-out or scrum.
+Therefore, they must be decisive with what actions to take.
+They must possess leadership and communicate effectively with the back line.
 Good fly-halves are calm, clear thinking and have the vision to direct effective attacking plays.
 Fly-halves need good passing and kicking skills.
 Often the fly-half is the best kicker in the team and needs to be able to execute attacking kicks such as up-and-unders, grubbers and chip kicks as well as being able to kick for territory.
 Many fly-halves are also the team's goal kickers.

 Fly-halves in the International Rugby Hall of Fame include Cliff Morgan, as well as fellow Welshman Phil Bennett, the latter of whom unleashed two great sidesteps to set up what some have described as "the greatest try of all time".
 South African Naas Botha scored 312 points (including a record 17 drop goals) despite playing most of his career when the Springboks were boycotted.
 Australia's Mark Ella used his vision, passing skills and game management to orchestrate a new flat-back attacking style.
 Grant Fox was one of the most respected goal-kickers who scored more than 1,000 points in all matches for New Zealand.
 Barry John was known simply as "the king" to Welsh rugby fans and was rated third in the 1971 BBC Sports Personality of the Year Award.
 Jack Kyle is widely considered Ireland's greatest player.
-Michael Lynagh took over fly-half from Ella and in his first test in that position scored an Australian record of 23 points against Canada.
+Michael Lynagh took over fly-half from Ella, and in his first test in that position scored an Australian record of 23 points against Canada.
 Bennie Osler played for South Africa from 1924 until 1933, during which he played a South African record of 17 consecutive games and scored a then world record of 14 points in one game against New Zealand.
 Hugo Porta is regarded as one of the finest players that Argentina has produced and has been a member of the Laureus World Sports Academy since 2000.